bailey-lab/MIPTools/docs/guides/analysis-pipeline.rst

     -s ${sample_sets_used} -c ${cpu_number} -m ${min_capture_length}

 The :ref:`wrangler app <wrangler-app>` will save the main outputs as compressed files in the :code:`wrangler` directory.
-There will additionally be two :code:`nohup` files that contain errors and warning messages logged by the :ref:`wrangler app <wrangler-app>`.
-These files should be empty if the all went well.
-In our example run, both :code:`nohup` files were empty and the main outputs were aggregated into the three files:
+There will additionally be a :code:`nohup` file that contains errors and warning messages logged by the :ref:`wrangler app <wrangler-app>`.
+This file should be empty if the all went well.
+In our example run, the :code:`nohup` file was empty and the main outputs were aggregated into the three files:

 * :code:`run_test_run_wrangled_20220314.txt.gz`